Terms of Agreement The Collect Group Limited, Trading as Low Cost Parcels - April 2019

 2.6 The data scanned by LCP shall prevail if there is a discrepancy between the data provided by the Sender or Customer, and the data scanned by LCP in connection with the Consignment.

 2.7 LCP will make every reasonable effort to deliver Consignments according to LCP’s regular delivery schedules but these are estimates only and are not guaranteed unless otherwise stated.
-LCP is not liable for any damages or loss caused by delays howsoever arising.
+LCP is not liable for any damages or loss caused by delays howsoever arising, or for any claims for carriage costs to be refunded.

 2.8 All route planning shall be at the sole discretion of LCP.
 The Customer acknowledges that Carriage over weekends, Bank Holidays and Public Holidays may impact on the expected delivery time.